Automorphism groups of solvable groups of finite abelian ranks: Algebraic hulls for FAR-groups

 \section{Algebraic hulls for FAR-groups}

 Definition \ref{def:algebraichull} introduced the $\Q$-algebraic hull of a virtually FAR-group.
 This section is devoted to the proof of Theorem \ref{algebraic_hull_thm}.
-The proof is split in two parts: the first discussing the construction of the $\Q$-algebraic hull, and the second dealing with its properties.
+The proof is split in two parts: the first discussing the construction of the $\Q$-algebraic hull, and the second dealing with its uniqueness and other properties.